NiccoloSalvini/thesis/docs/05-prd_modelling.md

 <!-- $\boldsymbol{\psi}_{l}$ identifies the hyper pram for the $l_{th}$ level of hierarchy.
 Each further parameter level $\psi$ is conditioned to its previous in hierarchy level $l-1$ so that the parameter hierarchy chain is respected and all the linear combinations of parameters are carefully evaluated.
 The *Exchangeability* property enables to have higher $H$ nested DAG (i.e. add further $L$ levels) and to extend the dimensions in which the problem is evaluated, considering also time together with space.
 From a theoretical point of view there are no constraints to how many $L$ levels can be included in the model, but as a drawback the more the model is nested the more it suffers in terms of interpretability and computational power.
 Empirical studies have suggest that three levels are the desired amount since they offer a good bias vs variance trade-off. -->

-## Spatial Kriging{#kriging} 6.8
+## Spatial Kriging in INLA{#kriging} 6.8

 The most important aspect in geostatistics regards the possibility to predict response where the phenomenon is not yet observed as well as predicting on latent parameters also named kriging [@gelfand2010handbook].
 The name Kriging dates back to a South African mining engineer who actually was the the inventor of the methodology.
 In general Bayesian settings

-At first it may be convenient to look at general bayesian prediction

-- general bayesian prediction (wang + balngiardo)
-- spartial prediction by Gelfand
-- integrating with paci
+- prima prendi da gelfand e intergi con paci
-- code from blangiardo
+- poi prendi blangiardo + WANG
+- infine simuli un un dataset e fai prediction con INLA